 Employers are looking for people who can “do the job” and so when they are looking for a new employee, they want to have the person prove why they fit the job.

 Michael was telling me that they actually had an opening when the last person stopped by to ask the ill-phrased question: “Are you hiring?”
-Instead he suggested that a simple change in the question would have worked magic: “Hey, I hear you’re hiring.
+He suggested a simple change in the question would work magic: “Hey, I hear you’re hiring.
 Whom should I talk to?”